NiloGregginz33/QMGRExperiments/README.md

 - **Strong temporal entanglement patterns observed, consistent with holographic duality where temporal correlations encode geometric information.**
 - **Controlled rotations preserve temporal information better than CNOTs, enabling recovery of temporal geometric structure.**

+## New Experiments

+### Emergent Geometry Teleportation
+- This experiment explores the concept of emergent geometry through quantum teleportation.
+- The experiment was conducted using a simulator backend due to cost limitations associated with running on real quantum hardware.
+- Key data points such as mutual information, embedded space coordinates, and teleportation fidelities are saved in the `results.json` file for further analysis.

+### Additional Notes
+- All experiments have been executed on simulators to avoid incurring costs from using real quantum hardware.
+This approach allows for extensive testing and validation before potentially moving to hardware execution.

 ## Development Approach

 This project employs modern AI-assisted development practices using Cursor IDE for script automation and code generation, which is standard practice in contemporary software development.
 However, **all experimental designs, theoretical frameworks, and scientific methodologies are human-conceived and directed**.
 The AI assistance is limited to: